astriaorg/docs/docs/dusknet/4-cloud-rollup-deployment.md

 - https://docs.digitalocean.com/products/networking/dns/how-to/manage-records/#a-records

 :::tip
-When configure=ing the `A` record for DNS, the `directs to` value should specify the `loadbalancer` which was created for the `nginx-ingress-controller` using the console.
+When configuring the `A` record for DNS, the `directs to` value should specify the `loadbalancer` which was created by the `nginx-ingress-controller`.
 :::

 ## Endpoints